BenjaminLincoln/BenjaminLincoln/README.md

-My name is Benjamin Lincoln and I'm a Web Developer with over 3+ years of experience.
+My name is Benjamin Lincoln and I'm a Front End Web Developer with over 3+ years of experience.

 I Specialize in: